mhmmtucan/itucsdb15/docs/user/index.rst

 In order to get a quote with given keyword, simply type the keyword in the box and hit generate button.
-If the quote with given keyword exists in database then result will be succesful.
-If there is no quote with given keyword then rather showing a 404 error or not found error, randomly choosen "404" quote will be displayed.
+If the quote with given keyword exists in database then result will be successful.
+If there is no quote with given keyword then rather showing a 404 error or not found error, randomly chosen "404" quote will be displayed.

 Below, there is an example of quote generating quote with keyword.